syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 {% endhighlight %}
 {% endtabs %}

-### SwipeReset Event
+### SwipeReset event

-The [SfListView.SwipeReset](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeReset_EV.html) Event is fired when swipe gets reset.The SwipeReset action can be canceled by setting the Cancel property of the ResetSwipeEventArgs to true.
-This event is triggered with [ResetSwipeEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ResetSwipeEventArgs.html)
+The [SfListView.SwipeReset](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeReset_EV.html) event is fired when swiping gets reset.
+The SwipeReset action can be canceled by setting the Cancel property of the ResetSwipeEventArgs to true.
+This event is triggered with [ResetSwipeEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ResetSwipeEventArgs.html).

 `SwipeReset` event provides the following properties in their arguments: